cosmos/ibc/spec/ics-2-consensus-verification/README.md

 In a future version, this ICS will define a new function `unfreezeClient` that can be called when the application logic resolves an equivocation event.

+## Example Implementation

+Coming soon.

+## Other Implementations

+Coming soon.

 ## History

-March 5th 2019: Initial draft finished and submitted as a PR.
-May 29 2019: Various revisions, notably multiple commitment-roots
+March 5th 2019: Initial draft finished and submitted as a PR May 29 2019: Various revisions, notably multiple commitment-roots

+## Copyright

+Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).